-- 60 to the effect of noisy measurements on the aerodynamic torque estimators, which might deteriorate the ensuing wind speed estimation.
-To facilitate calibration of wind speed estimation by state estimation, the work of Moustakis et al. (2019) proposed a machine-learning-based Bayesian optimization approach.
-Nonetheless, since it remained unclear how to properly tune such a wind speed estimator, a Bayesian optimization approach, which is a global optimization machine learning algorithm, was adopted in the study. - 65 However, optimal wind speed estimator tuning for a single turbine might not necessarily translate into optimal performance when applied to a different turbine.
-Given the accelerated growth in modern wind turbine sizes, there is a need to derive a calibration methodology to ensure optimal estimator tuning throughout these turbines.
+However, optimal wind speed estimator tuning for a single turbine might not necessarily translate into optimal performance when applied to a different turbine.
+Given the accelerated growth in modern wind turbine sizes, there is a need for deriving a calibration methodology to ensure optimal estimator tuning throughout these turbines.

-Furthermore, based on the above literature review, four possible combinations of aerodynamic torque (or aerodynamic power, as made clearer shortly) estimator and wind speed estimate solver can be constructed with the optimal combination left

-- 70 undetermined.
-Moreover, validation in realistic simulation settings of such an optimal wind speed estimator combination calibrated for wind turbines of various sizes-needs to be performed.
+Furthermore, based on the above literature review, four possible combinations of the aerodynamic torque (or aerodynamic power, as made clearer shortly) estimator and wind speed estimate solver can be constructed with the optimal combination left undetermined.
+Moreover, validation in realistic simulation settings of such an optimal wind speed estimator combination - calibrated for wind turbines of various sizes - needs to be performed.
 It is also worth noting that the aforementioned works on various wind speed estimator schemes are based on the torque balance modeling of the wind turbine drivetrain.
-While utilizing such torque-based coordinates has been widely used for wind turbine control designs in the literature, employing power-based terms to represent the wind turbine dynamics is commonly used within the industry (Hovgaard et al., 2015; Odgaard et al., - 75 2017; Brandetti et al., 2022; Mulders et al., 2023a; Pamososuryo et al., 2023).
-The current work thus provides a wind speed estimator framework, for a major part, in terms of power balance dynamics.
-That said, adopting this work into the torque balance framework is straightforward.
-The following outlines the contributions of this work: - 1.
-Provide a thorough analysis for numerical derivative- and state estimation-based aerodynamic power estimators given noisy measurement settings; - Formalizing a calibration methodology for state estimation-based aerodynamic power estimator for a range of modern wind turbine sizes; - 3.
-Deriving iterative and continuous wind speed estimate solvers, while providing frequency-domain stability analysis for the latter mentioned method; - 4.
-Identifying the optimal wind speed estimator structure out of the proposed aerodynamic power estimators and wind speed estimate solvers;
+While such torque-based coordinates have been widely used for wind turbine control designs in the literature, employing power-based terms to represent wind turbine dynamics is common practice in industry (Hovgaard et al., 2015; Odgaard et al., 2017; Brandetti et al., 2022; Mulders et al., 2023a; Pamososuryo et al., 2023).
+The current work thus provides a wind speed estimator framework largely based on power balance dynamics.
+Nevertheless, adopting this work into the torque balance framework is straightforward.
+The contributions of this work are outlined as follows: